 This is a mandatory process for the animal that only brings benefits: it facilitates reproduction, eliminates the parasites, causes you to ingest more food for the newborns born in the spring and leaves it cooler for the summer.

 Shearing is done manually and individually.
-It is an ancient art maintained by the know-how of the highlands people with the local shearer using scissors and holding the sheep by hand.
+It is an ancient art maintained by the know-how of the people of the highlands with the local shearer using scissors and holding the sheep by hand.
 Everything to lessen the stress of the animal to the maximum so that it continues with his happy and quiet life.